MicrosoftDocs/visualstudio-docs/docs/get-started/tutorial-projects-solutions.md

 ::: moniker range=">=vs-2022"

-If you haven't already installed Visual Studio, go to the [Visual Studio 2022 Preview downloads](https://visualstudio.microsoft.com/downloads) page to install it for free.
+If you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://visualstudio.microsoft.com/downloads) page to install it for free.

 ::: moniker-end